knative/docs/serving/samples/helloworld-nodejs/README.md

     CMD [ "npm", "start" ]
     ```

-1. Create a new file, `service.yaml` and copy the following service
+1. Create a new file, `service.yaml` and copy the following service definition
-definitioninto the file.
-Make sure to replace `{PROJECT_ID}` with the ID of your
+   into the file.
+Make sure to replace `{username}` with your Docker Hub username.
-Google Cloud project.
-If you are using docker or another container registry
-instead, replace the entire image path.

     ```yaml
     apiVersion: serving.knative.dev/v1alpha1